 Provide safe access to a destination growing in popularity.

 Redwood Parks Conservancy has been working alongside CDPR to raise funds for this project.
-As of today, donors have provided almost $7,000 to support the development of a boardwalk with viewing platforms at the Grove of Titans.
+As of today, donors have provided almost $7,000 to support the development of an elevated walkway with viewing platforms at the Grove of Titans.
 An updated cost breakdown and a tentative timeline for the proposed work is under way.
 We will use this blog to share information as we receive it.
 Check back with us regularly for more updates.

 Click to learn more or to donate